-In Western Australia, a person can be charged with a summary offence, an indictable offence or an either way offence.
-Summary offences are minor offences that are dealt with in the Magistrates Court.
-Indictable offences are serious offences that are dealt with in the District Court or Supreme Court.
-Either way offences are offences that can be dealt with by a magistrate, or committed to a higher court, depending on the circumstances.
-This page deals with summary offences in Western Australia.
+In the ACT, a person may be charged with a summary offence or an indictable offence.
+Summary offences are minor criminal offences that are dealt with in the Magistrates Court, while indictable offences are more serious offences that can be dealt with by the higher courts.
+This page deals with summary offences in the ACT.

 Which offences are summary offences?